 The idea behind documenting your strategy is because it's well known (and researched) that marketers who document their strategy are more likely to be successful.

 In fact, Coschedule surveyed nearly 1600 professional marketers and found they are 313% more likely to report success if their strategy is documented.

 What do I include in my marketing strategy ?

 As I mentioned above, the strategy I develop for my clients and for starfish marketing is more than a one page strategy.
-It;s not your usual marketing strategy that has a competitor analysis, SWOT analysis etc. It's a more practical approach that delivers results for my clients and I.
+As mentioned previously, it's not your usual marketing strategy that has a competitor analysis, SWOT analysis etc – 30 pages of words that gather dust.
+It's a more practical approach that delivers results for my clients and I.